+Jealousy is about fear of losing the one you love.
 When you have a new family member, don’t exclude your resident dogs.
-Try to maintain the old, familiar schedule, and if you must change the routine do so gradually several weeks before the newcomer arrives.
-Get the dog acclimated to the new schedule BEFORE you bring home someone new.
+Try to maintain the old, familiar schedule, and if you must change the routine, do so gradually several weeks before the newcomer arrives.
+Get the dog acclimated to the new schedule before you bring home someone new.

 Pups can behave as though they’re jealous of the other pets or the people in your life.
 Dogs truly believe you belong to them and may not want to share.
-What can you do when the puppy turns into a green-eyed monster over your new boyfriend, his new pet, or a human infant?
+What can you do when the puppy turns into the green-eyed monster over your new boyfriend, his new pet, or a human infant?

-People they love most are the ones that cause such reactions, and may be most desired and guarded.
+People they love most are the ones that cause such reactions, and maybe most desired and guarded.
 Jealous-acting dogs can seem depressed and mope around the house, or become more rambunctious or destructive to get attention.

 Why Is My Puppy Jealous?

-Introducing Puppies To Adult Strangers
+Introducing Puppies to Adult Strangers

 Don’t force introductions.
 When the puppy does approach, demonstrate how to greet your pet.
 Offer a closed hand below the pet’s chin level for a proper dog sniff.
 Pets feel intimidated by strange hands coming down toward their heads, so avoid petting unless the pup asks for it.
 Also, a puppy used to a female owner may feel intimidated by a male visitor who is taller, smells different, has a louder and lower-pitched voice, and walks with a heavier tread.

-- Diffuse The Angst.
+You can diffuse the angst.
 Fearful dogs may benefit from using a canine pheromone product called Comfort Zone with DAP that helps diffuse fear.

-- Love Pets With Goodies.
 Help your pets associate the new person in your life with only good things.
 For instance, ask your soul mate to fill the food bowl, offer tasty treats, and engage in fun interactive games.
 The one who controls the resources (food and fun) is most respected in dog society.
 You want jealous pups to associate the new person in your life with only good things, and be the key to tasty treats and Frisbee fun.